 Trip Ideas for History Buffs

-Overland Park is full of experiences that connect you to the past.
 From historic landmarks and memorials to museums and parks, OP celebrates the pioneers and visionaries who helped make Overland Park what it is today: one of the best places to visit - and live! - in the United States.

 Add these stops to your itinerary and uncover history in Overland Park during your stay.